-- a.
+- 5.12 Each month a student is in the workplace, they must submit a timesheet to the employer via the MyEmployability portal.
+The employer will then review this timesheet and confirm that: - a.
 The hours are correct; and, - b.
 The student is engaging to a sufficient standard in that they will complete the placement period. - 5.13 Employability will run monthly reports on students' engagement with their workplace via the MyEmployability portal that students and Employers complete.
 If low engagement is identified, it triggers the following monitoring procedures.